docker/docs/content/compose/bridge/customize.md

-You can extract templates used by the default transformation `docker/compose-bridge-kubernetes`, by running `compose-bridge transformations create --from docker/compose-bridge-kubernetes my-template` and adjusting those to match your needs.
+You can extract templates used by the default transformation `docker/compose-bridge-kubernetes`, by running `compose-bridge transformations create --from docker/compose-bridge-kubernetes my-template` and adjusting the templates to match your needs.

 The templates are extracted into a directory named after your template name, in this case `my-template`.
-It includes a Dockerfile that lets you to create your own image to distribute your template, as well as a directory containing the templating files.
+It includes a Dockerfile that lets you create your own image to distribute your template, as well as a directory containing the templating files.
 You are free to edit the existing files, delete them, or [add new ones](#add-your-own-templates) to subsequently generate Kubernetes manifests that meet your needs.
 You can then use the generated Dockerfile to package your changes into a new transformation image, which you can then use with Compose Bridge: